How Long Can a UPS Last Without Power? A Runtime and Sizing Guide for SMBs

 - Build Your Power Resilience Before the Next Outage

-According to annual reliability data from the U.S. Energy Information Administration, U.S. electricity customers experience on average more than one power interruption per year, with frequency and duration climbing significantly in storm-prone regions.
+According to annual reliability data from the U.S. Energy Information Administration, U.S. electricity customers experience on average more than one power outage per year, with frequency and duration climbing significantly in storm-prone regions.
 Each of those events can corrupt an in-progress database transaction, disconnect active VoIP calls, and force an unplanned server reboot before anyone in the office has a chance to react.

 Why UPS Runtime Is a Business Decision, Not Just a Tech Spec

 The common UPS purchasing mistake is leading with the VA (volt-amperes) rating rather than the runtime target.
 VA describes capacity, not purpose.
-The right question to answer before purchasing is: how many minutes do your systems need to either complete a safe shutdown or stay online through a short outage?
+The right question to account for before purchasing is: how many minutes do your systems need to either complete a safe shutdown or stay online through a short outage?

 Set the runtime target first.
 Select the hardware second.